samraHanif0340/samraHanif0340.github.io/_portfolio/scalable_deployment_kubernetes.md

 ## Introduction

-In this project, we will develop a real-time video analytic (i.e., machine learning on video input) from IP cameras and display deployment using
+In this project, we will develop a real-time video analytic (i.e., machine learning on video input) pipeline.
+Video feed will be streamed from IP cameras into a Kafka queue, processed by a machine learning model, the predictions will be imprinted onto the video, queued again into another Kafka topic, and then streamed to web for display.
+Microservices architecture is adopted, where all code is containerized using Dockers and orchestrated using Kubernetes.

+The following tools will be used in this project:
++ Kubernetes
++ Docker
++ Golang
++ Kafka
++ REST
++ TensorFlow Serving API

 The complete system design and data flow of this project is illustrated by the following image.